Egberanmwen/alx-pre_course/README.md

-Learn hot to edit README
+Learn how to edit README